Google Ads vs. Meta Ads in 2025: Stats, Trends & What Marketers Need to Know?

 5. Industry Variations and Trends

-6. The evolution of algorithms and optimization
+6. The Evolution of Algorithms and Optimization

 • Meta's AI-driven optimizations, such as Advantage+ Placements and broad targeting, have raised CTR and conversion rates while keeping costs low, especially when budgets are adjusted and campaigns don't set their audiences too narrowly.